sarahpenir/sarahpenir.github.io/_posts/2017-11-19-calculating-mapping-stats-from-a-bam-file-using-samtools-and-awk.md

 samtools depth -a file.bam | awk '{c++;s+=$3}END{print s/c}'
 ```

 1. ```samtools depth -a file.bam```: Computes the depth at each position or region.
-The ```-a``` flag indicates that the depth must be calculated at all positions, including those with zero depth.
-This command yields this data:
+The ```-a``` flag indicates that the depth must be calculated at all positions, including at those with zero depth.
+This command yields the following:

 	```
 	chr1    249231316   7